tonethar/IGME-230-GDD-Spring-2018/syllabus.md

 ## Prerequisites
 IGME-110 *Introduction to Interactive Media* & IGME-106 *Game Development and Algorithmic Problem Solving II*.
 I expect students in this class to have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (banjo.rit.edu).
 As this course involves a significant amount of coding, you should also feel confident in your programming skills.

-## Instructor and Class Details (Section 05)
+## Instructor and Class Details (Section 01)
-- Professor Tony Jefferson
+- Professor: Tony Jefferson
+- Teaching Assistant: Austin White
 - Office: GOL-2139 (IGM Main Office)
 - Email: tony@mail.rit.edu
 - Office hours: Tuesday 2:00-3:00PM, Wednesday 11:00AM-Noon
-- Class meetings : Tuesday/Thursday 11:00-12:20 in ORN-1370
+- Class meetings: Tuesday/Thursday 11:00AM - 12:20PM in ORN-1375

-## Instructor and Class Details (Sections 03, 04, 06)
+## Instructor and Class Details (Section 02)
-- Professor Sean Boyle
+- Professor: Noah Bast
+- Teaching Assistant:
-- Office: GOL-2517
+- Office:
-- Email: sean.boyle@rit.edu
+- Email: noah@bast.us
-- Web page and class lists: https://people.rit.edu/spbics/
+- Web page:
-- Office hours: M/W/F 12:30-2:30
+- Office hours:
-- Class meetings (Section 03) : MWF 3:35PM - 4:30PM in GOL-2435
-- Class meetings (Section 04) : MW 5:30PM - 6:50PM in GOL-2570
+- Class meetings: TR 5:30PM - 6:50PM in GOL-2435
-- Class meetings (Section 06) : MWF 2:30PM - 3:25PM in ORN-1375

 ## Course Materials and Communication
 There is no required textbook for the course, but there will be an assortment of handouts and online readings that you will receive over the course of the semester.
 They will be uploaded to (or linked from) this Github site.